 4. Growth Doesn’t Break the Payroll Process

-Startups don't grow on a schedule.
+Startups don’t grow on a schedule.
 The payroll setup that worked fine for a lean team starts showing cracks in the form of missed steps, slower processing, and queries that fall through the gaps.
+This is where payroll outsourcing advantages become particularly clear:- Workforce changes get absorbed without internal disruption.

 - Adding 10 or 100 employees doesn’t require rebuilding how payroll runs.